RMI-PACTA/r2dii.plot/tests/testthat/_snaps/qplot_trajectory.md

 # Wraps the title as expected

-    Production Trajectory of Technology: Electric
+    Production Trajectory of Electric Technology
     in the Automotive Sector

 # Wraps the subtitle as expected

     The coloured areas indicate trajectories in reference to a scenario.
-    The red area indicates trajectories not aligned with any sustainble scenario.
+    The red area indicates trajectories not aligned with any sustainable scenario.

 # Prints axis labels as expected